gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Hello," Erileine said awkwardly.

 Thomas waited.
 When she said nothing more, his smile broadened.
 "A woman of few words, eh?
-Like...
-Like...
-What was his name?
+Like…  Like…  What was his name?
 The boy from Medef?
 Eyeun?"

 "Eimin," Razi corrected calmly.